 Generalized epilepsy with febrile seizures plus (GEFS+) is an autosomal dominant epilepsy syndrome with wide phenotypic variability within the same family.
-It is characterized by febrile seizures occurring even after the age of six and fever-independent generalized tonic-clonic epilepsy that may be associated with absences, myoclonic, atonic, or focal seizures.
+It is characterized by febrile seizures that continue after the age of six and fever-independent generalized tonic-clonic epilepsy that may be associated with absences, myoclonic, atonic, or focal seizures.

 Pathogenic variants in the SCN1A gene are the most common cause of GEFS+ accounting for 10-20%.
 SCN1A encodes the alpha1 subunit of a neuronal sodium channel.
-Variants are generally amino acid exchanges in the SCN1A gene which can result in both severe myoclonic epilepsy of early infancy (SMEI) and GEFS+.
+Variants are usually the result of amino acid exchanges in the SCN1A gene which can cause both severe myoclonic epilepsy of early infancy (SMEI) and GEFS+.
 However, missense variants in the pore region of the sodium channel are more commonly associated with severe SMEI.
 In addition, variants in other genes have also been described in GEFS+.
-These include genes of neuronal voltage-gated sodium channels (SCN1B, SCN2A, SCN9A) or for subunits of the GABA receptor (GABRG2 and GABRD).
+These include genes for neuronal voltage-gated sodium channels (SCN1B, SCN2A, SCN9A) or for subunits of the GABA receptor (GABRG2 and GABRD).